Last updated on December 29th, 2022 at 07:04 am

-You must have heard how politicians and senior government officials in Nigeria, an oil-rich country, fly first-class air tickets to make millions of naira from their travel allowances which are officially known as estacodes.
+You must have heard how politicians and senior government officials in Nigeria fly first-class air tickets to make millions of naira from their travel allowances which are officially known as estacodes.

 From the state governors to ministers, senators to members of the House of Rep, and state commissioners to local government men, they all apply for travel allowances for seminars in the U.K, oil contracts in Italy, loan trips to China, arms deals to the United States and Russia, terrorism summit to Pakistan, the list is long.